slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ![Reference topolgy](/images/environment.png)

-In the reference environment, AI Platform Notebooks are used as a primary workbench for experimentation and development.
-If you prefer to work in an IDE style environment the instructions for configuring Visual Studio Code for use with custom development container images can be found in the `dev-images` sections of this guide.

 The reference enviroment topology and configuration can be fine tuned for a specific role.
-For example Staging and Production environments configured for Training may not utilize AI Platform Notebooks or AI Platform Prediction services.
+For example Staging and Production environments optimized for a continuos training worfklow may not utilize AI Platform Notebooks or AI Platform Prediction services.

 ## Provisioning an Environment
 You can utilize the provided Infrastructure As Code (IaC) configurations and scripts to fine tune and provision an environment.
+In the reference environment, all services are configured in a single GCP projects.
+If you provision multiple environments (e.g. Development, Staging, and Production) each environment should utilize a dedictated project.

 Currently, Kubeflow Pipelines is not available as a managed service.
 In the reference environment, the KFP services are deployed to a dedicated GKE cluster and configured to utilize:
 - A Cloud SQL managed MySQL for ML Metadata and KFP Metadata databases
 - A Cloud Storage bucket for object storage

-To configure the environment:
+Provisioning of an environment has been organized as a three step process:
-1. Enable the required Cloud Services
+1. Enabling the required Cloud Services
-1. Provision infrastructure for Kubeflow Pipelines
+1. Provisioning infrastructure for Kubeflow Pipelines and configuring service accounts and permissions
-1. Deploy KFP pipelines
+1. Deploying KFP pipelines

+## Enabling Cloud Services
+The following GCP Cloud APIs need to be enabled in the project hosting an environment:
+1. Compute Engine
+2. Cloud Storage
+3. Container Registry
+4. Kubernetes Engine
+5. BigQuery
+6. Cloud Build
+7. Cloud Resource Manager
+8. Cloud Machine Learning Engine
+9. IAM
+10. Cloud SQL
+11. Dataflow

 ## Provisioning the Kubeflow Pipelines infrastructure